 Our Town’s proprietary system estimates response rates and achieves a high level of accuracy to avoid wasted coverage and maximize the return on every advertising spend.

-This company currently ranks #320 on Entrepreneur magazine’s Franchise 500 list.
-Founded in 1972 and franchising since 2004, the number of locations has grown in recent years from 41 in 2010 to the current total of 65, none of which are company-owned and all of which are located in the U.S.
+This company currently ranks #428 (down from last year’s position of #320) on Entrepreneur magazine’s Franchise 500 list.
+Founded in 1972 and franchising since 2004, the number of locations has grown in recent years from 41 in 2010 to the current total of 65 (two more than last year), none of which are company-owned and all of which are located in the U.S.

 5. Town Money Saver